ashfaqfardin/flutter_task_listing_application/README.md

 ## Features

 - Create new tasks with title and description.
-- Set due dates and priorities for tasks.
-- Mark tasks as completed.
-- Edit and update task details.
 - View all tasks in a list format.
-- Filter tasks based on completion status and priority.
-- User authentication for secure access (optional).

 ## Technologies Used